TheNightmanCodeth/open-in-code/README.md

 > npm run build

 ### Install
-Once the build completes there will be a `dist` folder containing the extension.
+Once the build completes there will be a `web-ext-artifacts` folder containing the extension.

 **Firefox**
 - Open the Add-ons Manager (Alt + t > a)